MaiKuraki/EmulationStation-zhcn/README.md

 	find /sys/ -name capacity -exec cat {} \;

-to get battery info(0-100), and use it as percent to modify the width of batteryBar.
+one time per sec to get battery info(0-100), and use it as percent to crop the width of batteryBar.

 Install on RetroPie Device
 ========